Neural Bregman Divergences for Distance Learning: Non-Bregman Learning

-For the second we introduce a modification of the Bregman divergence known as the Generalized Symmetrized Bregman divergence.
-As shown by \citet{acharyya2013bregman}, the square root of such a divergence is guaranteed to satisfy the triangle inequality.
-This divergence is defined as $D_\phi^{\textit{gsb}}(x,y) = D_\phi(x,y) + D_\phi(y,x) + \frac{1}{2} \lVert x-y\rVert_2^2 + \frac{1}{2}\lVert \nabla \phi(x) - \nabla \phi(y) \rVert_2^2.$ There is an inherent tradeoff between the two extensions as Bregman-sqrt can be asymmetric but still does not require satisfying the triangle inequality, while Bregman-GS is symmetric but always satisfies the triangle inequality.
+To further explore the degree to which the properties underlying Bregman divergences affect shortest path length learning, we introduce two extensions to \bregman.
+The first is a soft modification encouraging the triangle inequality to be obeyed (Bregman-sqrt).
+The second has a hard constraint guaranteeing the triangle inequality (Bregman-GS) and is defined as $D_\phi^{\textit{gsb}}(x,y) = D_\phi(x,y) + D_\phi(y,x) + \frac{1}{2} \lVert x-y\rVert_2^2 + \frac{1}{2}\lVert \nabla \phi(x) - \nabla \phi(y) \rVert_2^2$~\citep{acharyya2013bregman}.
+Results are included in \cref{tbl:short_path_results}, with detail on the extensions in the Appendix.
+There is an inherent tradeoff between the two extensions as Bregman-sqrt can be asymmetric but still does not require satisfying the triangle inequality, while Bregman-GS is symmetric but always satisfies the triangle inequality.
 We see that these two modifications to \bregman are highly competitive with Deepnorm and Widenorm.
 Furthermore, the relative performance of each provides an indication of whether asymmetry or triangle inequality is more crucial to modeling a given dataset.
 These methods highlight that even when a given task is highly non-Bregman, \bregman can be readily extended to relax or strengthen various assumptions to better model the data.